-^{}The Teachers' Retirement Board (the "board") cannot adjust the employer rate by more than 1 percent in a fiscal year, and the increase to the contribution rate above the 8.25 percent base contribution rate cannot exceed 12 percent for a maximum of 20.25 percent.
+The Teachers' Retirement Board (the "board") cannot adjust the employer rate by more than 1 percent in a fiscal year, and the increase to the contribution rate above the 8.25 percent base contribution rate cannot exceed 12 percent for a maximum of 20.25 percent.

-The District contributed \$7,433,405 to the plan for the fiscal year ended June 30, 2018.
+The District contributed \$8,619,150 to the plan for the fiscal year ended June 30, 2019.

-State - 9.328 percent of the members' creditable earnings from the fiscal year 2017-18.
+State - 9.828 percent of the members' creditable earnings from the fiscal year ending in the prior calendar year.

-Also as a result of AB 1469, the additional state appropriation required to fully fund the benefits in effect as of 1990 by 2046 is specific in subdivision (b) of Education Code Section 22955.1.
+Also, as a result of AB 1469, the additional state appropriation required to fully fund the benefits in effect as of 1990 by 2046 is specific in subdivision (b) of Education Code Section 22955.1.
 The increased contributions end as of fiscal year 2045-2046.
-The CalSTRS state contribution rates effective for fiscal year 2017-18 and beyond are summarized in the table below.
+The CalSTRS state contribution rates effective for fiscal year 2018-19 and beyond are summarized in the table below.